-It may be tempting to sneak out and buy teacher gifts when you’re shopping sans kids.
+It may be tempting to sneak out and buy teacher gifts when you’re shopping without your kids.
 But I suggest letting your children choose gifts for teachers themselves – after all, they know their teachers best.

 For example, my six-year-old son said to me very early in the school year:-